jochenalt/Lisbeth/docs/source/imu_filter.rst

 ---------------------------

-The algorithm as described in `A new extension to the Kalman filter <https://www.cs.unc.edu/~welch/kalman/media/pdf/Julier1997_SPIE_KF.pdf>`_ is listed below,  I borrowed the description of the algorithm from `here <https://github.com/pronenewbits/Embedded_UKF_Library/blob/master/README.md>`_ .(Frustratingly, it is almost impossible to understand that without having the standard Kalman filter digested)
+The algorithm as described in `A new extension to the Kalman filter <https://www.cs.unc.edu/~welch/kalman/media/pdf/Julier1997_SPIE_KF.pdf>`_ is listed below,  I borrowed it from `here <https://github.com/pronenewbits/Embedded_UKF_Library/blob/master/README.md>`_ .(Frustratingly, it is almost impossible to understand that without having the standard Kalman filter digested)

 First some definitions: